threepointone/redux-react-local/README.md

 This gives us our own little 'event loop'/'process' for the component, with all the other goodies from redux-saga.
 Nice!
 See the [mousetracking example](https://github.com/threepointone/redux-react-local/blob/master/example/mousetrack.js) for usage.

-(A previous version of this had a `*saga` definition directly in the `@local` annotation, but this new method gives finer control of the input to the saga, and decouples it from the library.
-I plan on releasing this as a separate module soon.)
+(A previous version of this had a `*saga` definition directly in the `@local` annotation, but this new method gives finer control of the input to the saga, and decouples it from this library.)

 footnotes